Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 Nintendo — Game Boy Player

-Two Nintendo Game Boy Player (DOL-017) units recapped and sent on their way to new owners: spice orange and jet black.
+Two Nintendo Game Boy Player (DOL-017) units recapped and sent on to their new owners, one in spice orange and one in jet black, with fresh electrolytics in each.

 Sound issues on this Sony HB-F1XV MSX2+ traced to the HIC-1 board SMDs, replaced with MLCC caps.
 Also gained a Carnivore 2 flashcart and a new keyboard PCB.